Policy Priorities

 Co-Introducers Sen. Dave Murman (Dist.
 38)

 Summary LB1003 allows municipalities to establish their own staff-to-child ratio requirements in child care.
-NOTE: FFN is monitoring this bill’s implications as they relate to children’s safety and the quality of child care settings.
+First Five Nebraska testified in opposition to this bill.

 Committee Health and Human Services